 I can’t imagine traveling with a child under the age of 2 without a baby carrier.
 They are just so darn convenient, especially if you’re traveling to a place that’s not very stroller-friendly.
 We have both the regular Boba and the Boba Air (which folds up into a small pouch and fits easily in a bag).
 Both are amazing baby carriers for travel.

 The regular Boba is significantly more supportive if you’ll be wearing a child for a longer period of time, so it’s usually our go-to for longer trips.
-But if we won’t be wearing the baby a ton, Boba Air is great because it folds up so small and wipes down easily.
+But if we’re going somewhere hot and/or wet, or if we won’t be using the carrier a ton, the Boba Air is for sure the one we use.
+It dries really fast and packs so small!